 - Babysitting or childcare services within the hotel.

-These services are not always standard in Cusco, so review each description or request confirmation directly from operators.
+These services aren’t always standard in Cusco, so review each description or request confirmation directly from staff.

 Family room configurations